Documentation Index

 - Load Scenarios - Test burst loads, sustained traffic, and endurance

-π‘ Open Source: The benchmarking tool is completely open source!
+💡 Open Source: The benchmarking tool is completely open source!
 Feel free to submit pull requests if you think anything is missing or could be improved.

 Prerequisites

-Before running benchmarks, ensure you have:- Go 1.23+ installed on your testing machine
+- Go 1.26.1+ installed on your testing machine

 - Bifrost instance running and accessible